DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-3-ect-research-and-practice-summary.md

 Who do you think is right?
 What kinds of research evidence do you think are valuable?

 Research evidence can be a very useful tool for helping you to improve.
 However, it is important to avoid starting with a solution and then looking for a problem.
-For instance, when it comes to using digital technology, like tablet computers, teachers often ask ‘how can I use this to improve learning?’
+For instance, when it comes to using digital technology, like tablet computers, teachers often ask 'how can I use this to improve learning?'

-Instead, it is more appropriate to begin by a careful examination of what your priorities are for improvement and then to see how the ‘tool’ (in this case, the tablet) can help you focus on these priorities.
+Instead, it is more appropriate to begin by a careful examination of what your priorities are for improvement and then to see how the 'tool' (in this case, the tablet) can help you focus on these priorities.
 Three factors that can inform this prioritisation include:

 - Personal reflection – reflecting on your progress as a teacher, and recognising strengths and weaknesses in your practice, is an important first step.
 Ideally, you will supplement this with other sources of information
 - Colleagues – can provide invaluable insights through constructive challenge and feedback.
 For this to be constructive, it is important that it happens within an open and trusting working environment where the emphasis is simply on getting better
 - Networks – collaborating with wider networks of colleagues can help to inform your priorities as well as wider professional development.
 These networks may focus on different topics, but subject networks beyond your own school may be particularly beneficial to help develop your subject and pedagogical knowledge

 Reflecting on your experiences as a teacher is an important way of improving.
 However, it is critical to recognise the limitations in our own assessment of situations – especially those in which we are personally engaged.
-For instance, a surprising finding from many tests of approaches to teaching – where the impact of an approach is compared to similar schools continuing as normal – is that there is often a mismatch between teachers’ perceptions of interventions and the overall findings of the research.
+For instance, a surprising finding from many tests of approaches to teaching – where the impact of an approach is compared to similar schools continuing as normal – is that there is often a mismatch between teachers' perceptions of interventions and the overall findings of the research.
 Teachers are typically much more positive about interventions than the test results are.

 Therefore, it is important to draw on a range of sources of information to inform your reflections on practice.
 These sources may include feedback from and observation of experienced colleagues, professional debate and research evidence.
 Using a combination of these sources of information is likely to be more powerful than any one source alone.